SimonMeersschaut/paint-bot/docs/hardware/overview.md

 The arduino then controlls its GPIO pins to tell the stepper motor drivers how often to step and in which direction.
 The stepper motor drivers will close the A and B loops of the physical stepper motor itself to make the stepper motors move.

+In a later version, we changed the laptop for a Raspberry Pi 4B.
+See [raspberry pi](raspberry_pi.md) for more details on the configuration.

-In order to hold the brush, some parts had to be 3d printed.
+In order to hold [the brush](brushes.md), some parts had to be 3d printed.
 See [3d prints](3d_prints.md).

 ## Part list